Chapter 12 – An Interlude in Dreamland

 The modest and sympathiques little restaurants may not exist any more, but Y’a bon and Y’a mieux are still there, even though the plaza has changed a lot from what it was like in 1961 and l’Œuf doesn’t look much like an egg any more.
 No more cars, only a vast walking area and the fountain with La fontaine des Trois Grâces.
 Which is fine, but I miss l’Œuf.

 And where there used to be the big department store Galeries Lafayette, on the horth side of l’Œuf. there is now — what?
 McDonald’s of course.
 And several more cafés and restaurants.

 But this was another thing altogether.
 Jean introduced me to a French world that I knew very little of.
 He got me to know one of my absolutely favorite French singers and poets, Georges Brassens (Une jolie fleur dans une peau d’vache / Une jolie vache déguisée en fleur[2. words – Une Jolie Fleur; music – words and music must go together!!!]).
 We read Jacques Prévert together, a leftist poet whom I had never heard of.
-I thought he was wonderful.
+I loved him.
 [3.
 Paroles – ‘La grasse matinée’ (seen by a hungry man in the street, looking through the window)